oci-landing-zones/terraform-oci-modules-security/zpr/README.md

 In this module, ZPR settings are defined using the *zpr_configuration* object, that supports the following attributes:
 - **default_defined_tags**: the default defined tags that are applied to all resources managed by this module.
 It can be overridden by *defined_tags* attribute in each resource.
 - **default_freeform_tags**: the default freeform tags that are applied to all resources managed by this module.
 It can be overridden by *freeform_tags* attribute in each resource.
+- **namespaces**: the security attribute namespaces are containers for a set of security attributes.
 - **security_attributes**: the security attributes are labels that can be referenced in ZPR policy to control access to supported resources.
 - **zpr_policies**: the ZPR policies that enforce access control based on the security attributes that are applied to the resources involved in an access attempt.
-A policy is a container for a set of policy statements.
+A policy is a container for a set of policy statements written in ZPL (ZPR Policy Language).

 ### Defining ZPR Namespaces